joetjo/jopLauncher/README.md

 Edit SbSGL.json in home dir.

-# Last version is 2021.1.2809a
+# Last version is 2021.1.2909a

 # Bug Fixes
-- report generation (for companion app ) does not reload report definition on each run
+- report generation (for companion app ) duplicate files when multiple bloc content are used.
-- fix else branch level in report

 # Known limitations
 - mapping name may be identical to a real other process name when loading process - to check